Itiviti/gradle-nunit-plugin/README.md

     nunit {
-        // optional - defaults to '2.6.4', but plugin is compatible with v3+ as well nunitVersion
+        // optional - defaults to '2.6.4', but plugin is compatible with v3+ as well
+        // it must be the *first* parameter if specified nunitVersion
         // optional - defaults to 'https://github.com/nunit/nunitv2/releases/download'
         nunitDownloadUrl